 The towns and streets weren't always naked of vehicles or motor transportation.
 Or people, to add on the list of things the region was missing.
-The place used to be lively and friendly, but lately (As in the past few decades) the government had grown into greater corruption.
+The place used to be lively and friendly, but lately (As in the past few decades) the government has been failing to do its part in pushing society forward towards a better future.
 It made it hard to make changes to lighten the dejection, fight crime, and take the country of Prodigia back from immorality.
-It had been the mafia and high numbered gangs that rose up to take the lead.
+It has been the mafia and high numbered gangs that rose up to take the lead.
 They ran the businesses and streets.
 They stalked the alleys and controlled the people.
 The common people either played by their rules and paid their fees, or they sent someone to collect.

 Fable and I were some of those collectors.
 People with the right names and enough money hired us to do their dirty work.
 That involved plenty of things, but mainly consisted of putting a bullet in someone's head in order to prove another's dominance and authority.
 I don't agree with the lifestyle, but this was what I was given.

 Our work was well known by a good amount of powerful people mainly because of all the connections Fable established.
 He knew which jobs to take, which to leave alone, and what kind of people to involve ourselves with.

 I normally listened to Fable.
 He was not a fortuneteller, but he had one hell of an intuition.
 He could read anyone and every situation like an open book.
 He could sense danger or hostility miles away.
 I didn't like that I was falling away from his better judgment, but Nadlyan was considered to be a friend of mine.
 I don't have many, if any.
 She isn't close and we don't talk much, but I can't be picky.